-FHA approved Condos have a larger pool of prospective buyers, therefore increasing competition and demand for the product.
-This can result in higher purchase prices and an increase in market value.
-This will increase the value of units throughout the community.
+FHA Approved Condos have a wider pool of potential buyers, leading to increased competition and demand for these properties.
+This can drive up purchase prices and market value, ultimately boosting the value of all units in the community.

 FHA Loans are Assumable

-At this time, there are no “cons” to being FHA Certified.
-Remember, chances are, your community was certified when it was developed.
 Most communities in the US are currently seeking FHA eligibility, but may not meet the strict FHA guidelines, and will not qualify.
 There are fewer than 10,000 communities nationwide that can boast FHA Condo Approval.

 Being FHA Certified will bring in “low-income” buyers – FALSE